The European Carbon Taxes and Their Impact on Emissions

 The Impact of Carbon Taxes on Emissions at Oil Refineries and Oil Recyclers

 Carbon taxes are calculated based on the amount of carbon dioxide gas produced by a given activity, industry or product.
-The petroleum oil refining industry produced 1.3 Gigatons of CO2 emissions in 2018.
+The petroleum oil refining industry produced 1.3 Gigatons of CO2 emissions in 2018 and is expected to emit 16.5 gigatons between 2020 and 2030, according to Science News.
 “Some oil and gas companies in Europe are already paying up to 10 percent of their operating costs in carbon taxes,” according to Zomo Fisher, VP of sustainability at a Nordic oil and gas company.

 Oil refineries are also a significant source of VOC emissions and hydrocarbon pollution in water.
 Regulatory bodies have yet to come to a consensus on standardized limits for VOC (volatile organic compounds) emissions.
 Instead VOCs are controlled by process regulations and penalties for infractions; but growing concern about environmental and health issues related to VOC emissions is likely to lead to stronger regulation in the near future.